Galaxy: The Prettiest Star: Reception

 writing when describing the experience of being transgender.
-Kirkus Reviews also praised the art, saying it "features expressive figures highlighted against abstract backgrounds" and ended by calling Galaxy a "fantastical allegory that lends itself well to the graphic novel medium."
+Kirkus Reviews also praised the art, saying it "features expressive figures highlighted against abstract backgrounds" and ended by calling Galaxy a "fantastical allegory that lends itself well to the graphic novel medium".

-Writing for The Booklist, Peter Blenski says that, although the novel initially "follows a classic YA format," Galaxy's allegory "serves as a fresh and thoughtful spin on trans stories."
+Writing for Booklist, Peter Blenski says that, although the novel initially "follows a classic YA format", Galaxy's allegory "serves as a fresh and thoughtful spin on trans stories".
 Blenski noted the art added "some humor" to the novel, which helped during moments that deal with heavier themes, such as suicidal ideation.
-In a review published on Comic Book Resources, Ben Bishop talked about how using the power to shapeshift is now a common trope for stories about transgender people, but praised Axelrod's take on it, saying "Galaxy is a completely different trans allegory and one which is far more accurate to the trans experience than similar stories."
+In a review published on Comic Book Resources, Ben Bishop talked about how using the power to shapeshift is now a common trope for stories about transgender people, but praised Axelrod's take on it, saying that "Galaxy is a completely different trans allegory and one which is far more accurate to the trans experience than similar stories".